Supsa

-Supsa (სუფსა) is a Black Sea port village in western Georgia with the population of 273 (2014).
+Supsa (სუფსა) is a Black Sea village in western Georgia with a population of 273 as of 2014.
 It is located in the Lanchkhuti Municipality, on the river Supsa.

 It is the terminus of the Western Early Oil pipeline from Azerbaijan and the Caspian Sea oil fields.
 In 2011 a cement plant was put into operation.
 There is a railway station (Samtredia–Batumi railway) in the village.
-European route E692 passes through Supsa and has a junction with European route E70 near the village.
+European route E692 passes Supsa which has a junction with European route E70 near the village.